 So, who is responsible for these killer trees and why do these accidents happen?
 That is the question I hope to answer with this blog.

 The majority of the trees (approximately 700,000) in New York City, and its outer boroughs, can be found in New York City’s parks and lining streets, and they are the responsibility of the New York City Department of Parks and Recreation (“NYC Parks Department”), with the remainder belonging to private property owners, or those trees planted along highways, which fall under the jurisdiction of the City Department of Transportation.

-In addition, the NYC Parks Department have mapped out all of the trees under their guise and maintain a database, which includes details about each tree: trunk diameter, species, ecological benefits, and a link to GoogleMaps streetview.
-They also have Tree Risk Management Program that allows you to contact them via 311 if you notice a threat.
+In addition, the NYC Parks Department has mapped out all of the trees under their guise and maintain a database, which includes details about each tree: trunk diameter, species, ecological benefits, and a link to GoogleMaps Streetview.
+They also have a Tree Risk Management Program that allows you to contact them via 311 if you notice a threat.
 Once these complaints are entered, an arborist assesses the likelihood of a tree failure, and either schedules repairs or removal or alternatively, if the threat is not imminent, schedules the tree to be re-inspected at a later date.

-So, why do accidents happen?
+So, why do falling tree accidents happen?

 Unfortunately, due to budgetary slashing.
-When finances lower, then inspections, maintenance and pruning don’t get done in a timely fashion.
+When finances lower, then inspections, maintenance, and pruning don’t get done in a timely fashion.
 There have been years when less than 10% of the trees were inspected and other periods where trees, that are supposed to be pruned on average once every 7 years, don’t get pruned for 15 years.
 Try having only 10% of your car inspected, or not servicing for a decade and tell me the results would differ.

 Storms have also played a factor, blowing down trees or causing branches to snap, on otherwise healthy trees.

 Finally, there have been trees that fell and caused injury or death, after they had been inspected, and marked for removal, but before the scheduled date.